 Where to eat in Rincon

 There were many, many great restaurants to choose from, but some of the ones we had the opportunity to visit and would recommend include La Cambija and Red Flamboyan for Puerto Rican food, as well as Mi Familias for some great pizza.
-La Copa Lllena and English Rose were also recommended for international cuisine and fusion food respectfully, though we did not get a chance to visit unfortunately.
+It was also a recommendation to visit La Copa Lllena for international cuisine and English Rose for fusion food.
+Unfortunately, we did not get a chance either though.

 There are also quite a few fresh juice bars you’ll find around the city, including one we tried nearby the Blue Boy Inn called Carta Buena.
 The Mango Colada (non-alcoholic) was unforgettable!

-What you should know before traveling to Rincon
+What you should know before traveling to Rincon, Puerto Rico

 Of course, since Puerto Rico is a US Territory, you do not need to have a passport to travel here.
-You have two options as far as airports to fly in -San Juan and Aguadilla, which is about 30-45 minutes away.
+You have two options as far as airports to fly in.
+There’s San Juan or Aguadilla.
+Aguadilla is about 30-45 minutes away from Rincon.
 Since fewer airlines fly into Aguadilla, many visitors will fly into San Juan, rent a car and drive along the 2 – 2 1/2 hour route.
-Not to worry, however, as the ride is filled with some of the most beautiful scenery.
-Oh, and a really yummy pit stop about halfway to Rincon is a place called El Buen Cafe!
+Not to worry, however.
+You will see some of the most beautiful scenery on the ride.
+Oh, El Buen Cafe is a really yummy pit stop about halfway to Rincon!

-While you should always be a cautious traveler, crime did not appear to be a problem in Rincon for us at all.
+While you should always be a cautious traveler, crime did not appear to be a problem for us in Rincon.
 The people there were very friendly and we felt pretty safe during our stay.

-All in all, if you’re looking for a relaxing beach vacation and a break from the hustle and bustle of big city life, I highly recommend you visit Rincon!
+All in all, if you’re looking for a relaxing beach vacation and a break from the hustle and bustle of big city life, I highly recommend you visit Rincon, Puerto Rico!
 It’s perfect for a couples trip, girlfriends getaway, or even a family vacation.
 For more information on Rincon or additional tips for your Rincon Vacation, check out www.visitrincon.com.